coredns/coredns.io/content/blog/query-processing.md

 result in a [`dnsserver.Server`](https://github.com/coredns/coredns/blob/master/core/dnsserver/server.go).
 Even though there are four _server blocks_ (stanzas), we only get two actual servers.
 CoreDNS will gather up all of the server blocks associated with the same port and combine them in to the same `dnsserver.Server`.
-The server will multiplex the queries on the port, passing them to the different _middleware chains_ depending upon the zone.
+The server will multiplex the queries on the port, passing them to the different _plugin chains_ depending upon the zone.
 It chooses the most specific matching server block for the zone.
 If no server block matches, `SERVFAIL` is returned.
 This is shown visually in the diagram below.